pulkit-rajpal/Flipkart/Readme.md

 ### Packages description

- - objects  : Consists all the Pages for  Getting the locators for elements.
+ - com.flipkart.pages : Consists all the Pages for  Getting the locators for elements.
- - resources : Consists the static Resources necessary for Framework.
+ - com.flipkart.utils : Consists the static Resources necessary for Framework.
- - reports : Contains reports & screenshots on test Failures.
- - SeleniumDrivers : Contains the driver & Customising driver functionalities.
- - test_Test :  Contains all the Test cases which includes Login, Logout & products
+ - com.flipkart.tests : Contains Test Cases.
- - utils : Contain Global Configs & other utilities